 It’s the main reason we think Hilton Honors Gold Elite status is the best mid-tier hotel program.
-Hilton Gold status benefits include free breakfast during your travels for you and a guest.
+Hilton Gold status benefits include free breakfast during your travels abroad for you and a guest.
 In the U.S., Hilton has replaced this with a daily food and beverage credit.

 Trip Delay & Cancellation Coverage

-Starting Jan.
-1, 2020, American Express is adding trip delay and cancellation coverage to the Platinum Card.
-Add in the 5x points per dollar you earn when booking flights directly with the airline, and the American Express Platinum Card will become the absolute best way to book flights starting in 2020.
+American Express has added trip delay and cancellation coverage to the Platinum Card.
+Add in the 5x points per dollar you earn when booking flights directly with the airline, and the American Express Platinum Card will become the absolute best way to book flights.

 If you pay for your round-trip flight with the Platinum Card – or put the taxes and fees from an award flight on it – you will be eligible for:

 - Trip Cancellation Insurance: You can get reimbursed for up to $10,000 of nonrefundable expenses – and up to $20,000 a year total – if your flight is canceled due to weather, an injury or illness, and other “covered reasons.”